DanaDonado/biot74000-portfolio/_pages/about.md

   ============================================================================
 -->

-Hello, my name is Dana Donado, a student in the Bachelor of Applied Biotechnology (Honours) program at Conestoga College.
+Hello, my name is Dana Donado, I studied in the Bachelor of Applied Biotechnology (Honours) program at Conestoga College.

 I am interested in scientific problem-solving with analytical data; quality assurance and environmental testing.
 I am passionate about these career choices because they offer continous oportunity to learn and be engaged rather than perform a routine task always.
 While I enjoy laboratory wokr and want to keep builidng my technical expertise, I would also want a career that allows me to grow beyond the benchtop.